-After diagnosing your condition, your chiropractor will recommend treatment options for you.
+After diagnosing your condition, your chiropractor will recommend chiropractic treatments for you.

 Your chiropractor will discuss the benefits and risks for each treatment and work with you to determine the best plan to relieve your stiffness or pain, as well as help prevent it from returning.